keithiopia/style-doc-test/README.md

 Type the following to build the HTML:

 ```
-bundle exec middleman build
+./build.sh
 ```

-This will create a `build` subfolder in the application folder which contains the HTML and asset files ready to be published.
+This will create a `docs` subfolder in the application folder which contains the HTML and asset files which can be commited and pushed and it'll be served by Github pages

 [rvm]: https://www.ruby-lang.org/en/documentation/installation/#managers
 [bundler]: http://bundler.io/